ytamama/GuyotSeismology/README.md

 # GuyotSeismology

-Programs to analyse seismology data at Guyot Hall, Princeton University
+Programs to analyse seismology data, such as those of campus construction, at Guyot Hall, Princeton University